E-commerce Advertising Campaigns: The 5 Best of All Time

-E-commerce and its advertising campaigns are booming!
+E-commerce advertising campaigns are huge right now!
 Fuelled by the pandemic, hundreds of thousands of shoppers across the globe have turned to online shopping.

 And it’s big business.
 In 2020, global e-commerce sales rose to $26.7 trillion with the Chinese, UK, US, Australian and Canadian markets leading the way.
 In fact, in less than six years the total share of global retail sales from e-commerce has nearly tripled – rising from 7.4% in 2015 to a projected 19.5% in 2021.

 It’s why some of the biggest brands on the planet are levelling up their e-commerce marketing campaigns and doubling-down on online e-commerce advertising.

 So what makes great e-commerce marketing and a successful campaign?
 What do the best examples look like?
 How do they capture the hearts and minds of customers before converting them into sales?

 In this article we look at the current state of online e-commerce advertising, and some of the best e-commerce advertising campaigns of all time (and one of the most notorious).
 Plus, the essential strategies for getting more out of your e-commerce marketing campaigns.
 Including: